 Clinical Treatment for Chest Acne

 In some cases of acne, home treatments may not work for you.
 Under such circumstances, clinical treatments are performed to treat the skin condition.
-Some of the clinical treatments are:
+Some clinical treatments include

 - Medication and Hormone therapy: Medications may be prescribed by the dermatologist to cure the problem.
 These medicines may include topical or oral antibiotics, Azelaic acid, and an Oral Contraceptive pill.